Khmer people: Post-empire (1431–present)

 In 1434, King Ponhea Yat made Phnom Penh his capital, and Angkor was abandoned to the jungle.
 Due to continued Siamese and Vietnamese aggression, Cambodia appealed to France for protection in 1863 and became a French protectorate in 1864.
 During the 1880s, along with southern Vietnam and Laos, Cambodia was drawn into the French-controlled Indochinese Union.
 For nearly a century, the French exploited Cambodia commercially, and demanded power over politics, economics, and social life.

 During the second half of the twentieth century, the political situation in Cambodia became chaotic.
 King Norodom Sihanouk (later, Prince, then again King), proclaimed Cambodia's independence in 1949 (granted in full in 1953) and ruled the country until March 18, 1970, when he was overthrown by General Lon Nol, who established the Khmer Republic.
 On April 17, 1975, Khmer Rouge, who under the leadership of Pol Pot combined Khmer nationalism and extreme Communism, came to power and virtually destroyed the Cambodian people, their health, morality, education, physical environment, and culture in the Cambodian genocide.

 On January 7, 1979, Vietnamese forces ousted the Khmer Rouge.
 After more than ten years of painfully slow rebuilding, with only meager outside help, the United Nations intervened resulting in the Paris Peace Accord on October 23, 1992, and created conditions for general elections in May 1993, leading to the formation of the current government and the restoration of Prince Sihanouk to power as King in 1993.
-The Khmer Rouge continued to control portions of western and northern Cambodia until the late 1990s, when they surrendered to government forces in exchange for either amnesty or re-adjustment for positions into the Cambodian government.

-In the 21st century, Cambodia's economy has grown faster than that of any other country in Asia except for China and India.
-Today, post-conflict Cambodia exports over $5 billion worth of clothing, mainly to the United States and the European Union, is one of the top ten exporters of rice in the world, and has seen international tourist arrivals balloon from less than 150,000 in 2000 to over 4.2 million in 2013.

-Cambodia is no longer seen as being on the brink of disaster, a reputation it gained in the 1980s and 1990s as guerilla-style warfare was still being waged by the Khmer Rouge until their ceasefire in 1998.
-Cambodians in the diaspora are returning to their homeland to start businesses, and immigrant Western workers in fields as diverse as architecture, archaeology, philanthropy, banking, hospitality, agriculture, music, diplomacy and garments are increasingly attracted to Cambodia because of its relaxed lifestyle and traditional way of life.
+Pol Pot died on April 15, 1998, reportedly from heart failure.
+Sources speculate his death may have been a result of poisoning or even suicide.
+His death marked the formal end of the Khmer Rouge regime as a significant political and military force.
+However, a residual Khmer Rouge movement remained in Cambodia for almost two more decades, largely operating from remote jungle regions near the Thai border.
+Immediately, the post-Pol Pot years marked intense efforts to rebuild the country.
+Cambodia had suffered enormous loss of life, widespread trauma and a shattered infrastructure.
+The Cambodian government, now under the leadership of the Cambodian People's Party (CPP) and the monarchist Norodom Sihanouk, faced significant challenges.